Bloomberg Market Concepts or BMC

 #3 – Central Banks and Currencies

-This sub-module deals with the role of central banks in managing national currencies.
-Participants learn how central banks regulate short-term interest rates which can influence currency valuation.
-In developed economies, commonly a goal of 2% inflation is targeted in an effort to control the risk of inflation as well a deflation.
-Latter can be harmful as well, since it leads to people losing interest in purchasing, thus affecting economic activity and growth.
+Central banks and currencies sub-module deal with the role of central banks in managing national currencies.
+Participants can learn how central banks regulate short-term interest rates influencing currency valuation.
+Commonly, in developed economies, a goal of 2% inflation is set to control the risk of inflation and deflation.
+However, the latter can also be harmful since people lose interest in purchasing, affecting economic activity and growth.

 #4 – Currency Risk

-Essentially any businesses or investors involved in cross-border monetary transactions can be affected by currency movements.
-To understand currency risk both historic volatility and currency rate forecasts are considered.
-It explains how forward agreements can be entered into by such investors and businesses to minimize or avoid the risk of currency-related losses.
+Nearly any business or investor involved in cross-border monetary transactions are affected by currency movements.
+Historical volatility and currency rate forecasts are considered for understanding the currency risk.
+In addition, it explains how such investors and businesses can enter into forwarding agreements to minimize or avoid the risk of currency-related losses.